Timber Harvest at Yellowwood State Forest

 The Department of Natural Resources (DNR) has transformed nearly 160,000 acres of once neglected and abandoned farm and forest land into the healthy and diverse forests that exist in Indiana today, including the Yellowwood State Forest’s backcountry.

-Forest practice and research shows that periodic timber removal assists in maintaining the overall health of the forest, including managing for endangered species, soil and water protection, sustainable timber, and recreational activities.
+Forest practice and research shows that periodic timber removal assists in maintaining the overall health of the forest, including managing endangered species, soil and water protection, sustainable timber, and recreational activities.
 Learn more about timber harvesting in Indiana State Forests.

 The periodic strategic removal of trees in managed harvests opens the forest floor to sunlight, allowing new trees to develop.
 Logging by single-tree selection, which targets mostly stressed, diseased and declining trees, is part of managing for these conditions in the backcountry area.